 Description of Facility and Training Program

 Northwest Neurobehavioral Health, LLC is a multidisciplinary clinic in Meridian, ID (a suburb of Boise).
 We serve a wide range of individuals from a very extended geographical range.
-Our reputation in the community is predominantly for work with neurodiverse individuals and their families (people with autism spectrum disorders, neurological conditions, etc.).
-However, we are a generalist practice and see individuals dealing with depression, anxiety, mood disorders, behavior disorders, OCD, etc. Full-time practitioners typically have their own offices and are supported by a full administrative staff.
-Psychology staff include psychologists, neuropsychologists, and licensed clinical social workers.
+While we are a generalist practice in many ways, our reputation in the community is predominantly for work with neurodiverse clients and their families (including people with autism spectrum disorders, neurological conditions, etc.).
+Intern caseloads are predominantly pediatric, with some adult cases as well for both assessment and therapy.
+While many of those clients will be neurodivergent in some way, presenting clinical issues include a broader array of treatment needs, including depression, anxiety, mood disorders, behavior disorders, OCD, etc..
+The Psychology team includes psychologists, neuropsychologists, psychology interns, and practicum students.
+Other counseling staff include licensed clinical social workers (LCSWs), Master’s in Social Work therapists doing their postgraduate training and social work interns.
 Our multidisciplinary clinic also offers medication management, occupational therapy, and speech/language therapy services.
-Idaho Business Review reported in July 2020 that NNH is the 2nd largest independent outpatient clinic in Idaho by number of licensed clinicians.